edwardanderson/articular/README.md

 # Articular

-**Articular** is a tool for creating knowledge graphs from Markdown documents.
+**Articular** is a tool for creating knowledge graphs with Markdown documents.

 ## Requirements